-In Daniel 3:16 we find 3 familiar bible figures Hananiah, Mishael, and Azariah (Shadrach, Mechasch and Abednego) facing this same situation.
+In Daniel 3:16 we find 3 familiar Bible figures Hananiah, Mishael, and Azariah (Shadrach, Mechasch, and Abednego) facing this same situation.
 Not only have they been kidnapped, and held in captivity for years.
-But now because they refused to back down on their beliefs and worship a statue, they are about to be thrown into a fiery furnace.
+But now because they refused to back down on their beliefs and worship a statue -an idol-, they are about to be thrown into a fiery furnace.
 God is with me is about to become more real than ever before.

-God Is With Me In The Fire
+God Is With Me In The Hard Places

 But I believe that there are also some times when He doesn’t fix the broken season right away.
 He allows us to walk in it.
 He lets others throw us in the furnace because He has a point, He needs to prove to them.
 Perhaps the furnace isn’t to break us or destroy us but to make us.
 To fire us like choice pottery.
 To burn away anything that’s taken root in our lives and keeping us in bondage.

 There is another in the fire with you.
 It’s not always about God keeping the bad things away from your life, or fixing the broken season but who is with you in the fire.
 God is in control, even when it doesn’t feel like it.
 God will see you through this place.

-He didn’t abandon Shadrach, Mechasch, and Abednego when the king ordered them into the fire, but stepped through the fabric of time to join them in the flames.
+He didn’t abandon Shadrach, Meshach, and Abednego when the king ordered them into the fire, but stepped through the fabric of time to join them in the flames.
 He is the God of the hills and the valleys, you will never be alone.
 When you walk through the fire, God will be with you.

 When you walk through the fire, you will not be burned; the flames will not set you ablaze.
 For I am the Lord your God.
 Isaiah 43:2-3 NIV